seanbutler/3DWebTechCourse/_assignments/01-AssignmentSpecification.markdown

 __credits.txt__  Where you have used any assets, art, sounds, code from sources which you have not created yourself you must include a clear list including links and licences.
 Where you have not, include a clear statement to this effect in the credits file.

 ## Assessment Criteria

 You may receive the following percentage marks for populating your deliverables with the necessary technical features.
 The effectiveness, efficiency, of your feature will be taken into account.
-So a poor implementation will receive fewer marks.
+So a poor quality, partial, ineffective or slow implementation will receive fewer marks.

 Technical Criteria |  Technical Percentage
 :---|:---